-10. As a general rule, neither the sanctions resulting from a disciplinary decision nor any change in the status of a Student will be enforced until the appeal has been fully considered.
-However, each matter will be considered on a case-by-case basis, taking into account, among other things, the health and safety of individual community members and/or the community as a whole.
+- 10. As a general rule, neither the sanctions resulting from a disciplinary decision nor any change in the status of a Student will be enforced until the appeal has been fully considered.
+However, each matter will be considered on a case-by-case basis, taking into account, among other things, the health and safety of individual community members and/or the community as a whole. - 11.
+Appeals must be submitted within three (3) business days from the date on the outcome letter using the Community Standards Appeal Form.
+If an appeal is not received within three (3) business days, the Hearing Officer's determination is final. - 12.
+Appeals under this section will be heard by the University Appeal Board (see Section 2.1.).
+The decision by the Appeal Board is the final decision in the case.